devth/devth.com/drafts/2024-04-03-eng-practices.md

 Never be more than 1 version behind latest.
-It often makes sense to wait for the x.1 or x.2 version so that initial bugs can be irioned out.
+It often makes sense to wait for the x.1 or x.2 version so that initial bugs can be ironed out.

 Example: eslint 9.
-Eslint loves to break backwards compatability on a regular basis, causing widespread pain throughout the many projects that depend on it.
+Eslint loves to break backwards compatibility on a regular basis, causing widespread pain throughout the many projects that depend on it.
-If on a Next.js project you upgrade to eslint 9.0.x, you're inviting pain and incompatabilities between how Next.js expects eslint to be configured, and out of date docs.
+If on a Next.js project you upgrade to eslint 9.0.x, you're inviting pain and incompatibilities between how Next.js expects eslint to be configured, and out of date docs.

 ## Tune your notifications